learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000/README.md

 end
 ```

 The other models will remain unaltered, so we'll have to update them.
-The bird
+A bird
 may show up many times so it could be argued that a bird _has many_ sightings.
-The same would apply for location.
+The same would apply for a location.
 Through sightings, birds have many locations,
 and vice versa, so we would update our models to reflect these.
 Add the
 following relationships to the `Bird` and `Location` models: